Bald Taper Fade Haircuts

 Side view of man with side skin fade haircut with swept longer top

-If effortless confidence had a haircut, it would be this one.
-The high bald taper fade meets a swept-back top, creating structure and flow in perfect balance.
+If effortless confidence were a haircut, it might be this one — a high bald taper fade with a swept-back top, structure and flow in balance.

-This cut suits men with medium to thick hair who want to keep length without losing sharpness.
-The fade gives a clean outline, while the top is brushed back lightly with sea salt spray for movement.
-It’s polished but never stiff — ideal for men who want something classic with a modern edge.
+It suits medium to thick hair when you want length without losing sharpness.
+The fade gives a clean outline while the top brushes back lightly with a sea salt spray for movement — polished but never stiff, classic with a modern edge.

 Top Curls and Smooth Sides